Paddling at Night and Boat Lights

 4) If using a coach boat around dusk or night, the coach boat user must have a red light on the left side and a green light on the right side of the boat, in addition to a white light at the back of the boat in accordance with Transport Canada regulations.

-All Dragon Zone practices and training is cancelled if the weather is under 0 degrees, or if there is a wind warning or other extreme weather warning issued by Environment Canada.
+All Dragon Zone practices and training is cancelled if the weather is under 0 degrees, if there is a wind warning or other extreme weather warning issued by Environment Canada, or if conditions are not deemed safe by the club.
 Paddlers and teams are not allowed to go out on the water.

 All paddlers must wear a lifejacket at all times while on the water.
-Inflatable lifejackets are allowable.
+Inflatable lifejackets are allowable for practices/training only (not during races).

 Outrigger Canoe Rules and Regulations